w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 :::

-You can also create accounts using the Polkadot-JS browser extension.
+You can also create accounts using
+[the Polkadot-JS browser extension](#polkadot-js-browser-extension).
 This extension remembers your accounts and lets you clear your browser cache without fear.
 Remember to back up your seed phrase - if you lose access to this computer or the extension somehow crashes beyond repair, the seed phrase will come in handy.
-Alternatively, you can create accounts using the Polkadot-JS UI, although this option is disabled by default.
+Alternatively, you can create accounts using the [Polkadot-JS UI](#polkadot-js-ui), although this option is disabled by default.
+More info about the Polkadot-JS UI can be found on [the dedicated page](../general/polkadotjs-ui.md).

 Please note that as this keeps your accounts in the browser extension, holding significant funds on them is unsafe.
 By definition, a browser is a "hot wallet" susceptible to a wide range of attacks, so keep your funds in cold storage when dealing with non-trivial amounts.

-Current popular cold storage solutions include [Ledger](../general/ledger.md) and [Polkadot Vault](../general/polkadot-vault.md).
+Current popular cold storage solutions within the
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} ecosystem include [Ledger](../general/ledger.md) and [Polkadot Vault](../general/polkadot-vault.md).
 The latter keeps your keys on an air-gapped mobile phone.
 However, it does require obtaining an old Android or iOS-compatible phone that you are comfortable using only for Polkadot Vault.

 Besides the Polkadot-JS browser extension and the Polkadot-JS UI,
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} addresses can also be created with